matylerb/Mindfulness_App/README.md

 ## Notes

-- The backend requires a `.env` file with the following content:
+- The backend requires a `.env` file which is provided you just need to enter your own GROQ API key which can be found at https://console.groq.com/keys
   ```
   GROQ_API_KEY=your_api_key_here
   ```